Culmination Of 18 Months Of Van Life In Mexico

 That’s it.
 There’s no need to haggle the price with taxi drivers or stand around trying to flag down a taxi in public.

-No matter what your views are regarding Whatsapp’s privacy encryption (or lackthereof), one thing is certain; Whatsapp is THE mode of communication in Mexico.
+No matter your views regarding WhatsApp’s privacy encryption (or lack thereof), one thing is certain: WhatsApp is THE mode of communication in Mexico.

-Whatsapp is not just used between individuals and friends, but it is a popular method to communicate directly with businesses.
+Whatsapp is not just used between individuals and friends; it is a popular method to communicate directly with businesses.

 Want to get pizza delivered?
 Send them a Whatsapp message.